IBM/SalesEnablement-test-repo/docs/index.md

    In the final section, learn how to demonstrate to client's some of the value of IBM Cloud Satellite.
 Guidance on performing a client demonstration using the shared ITZ environment is provided that illustrates how IBM Cloud Satellite and Satellite-enabled services are provisioned, and how Satellite Config can be used to deploy and manage Kubernetes resources easily and consistently.

-Some content will be a labeled as **Required for technical sales only**.
+Some content will be labeled as **Required for technical sales only**.
 However, individuals in sales roles are encouraged to complete these sections and include them in their demonstrations.
 Step-by-step directions are provided, but some technical knowledge and experience with source control systems like GitHub and basic Yet Another Markup Language (YAML) is assumed.

 !!! important "Important"